 Just like humans, dogs benefit from eating a wide variety of foods.
 Nutritional variety helps to overcome any particular issues with a certain formulation.
 If you’re feeding kibble, other options can be explored in addition or independently.
 Offer canned foods, pasteurized foods, fresh foods, balanced home-prepared diets, etc.

 If you have questions about the diet you are feeding your dog, it is perfectly reasonable to ask the pet food company.
 Do they work with nutritionists to formulate their recipes?
 Do they test the final product to ensure it meets the requirements?
 Both are preferable.

 Do understand, however, that they may not have answers as it specifically relates to DCM.
 Simply put, no one has conclusive answers this time.
 There are a number of people working to study this, but it will take time before more concrete information is available.

 Avoid Confusion and Feed Fresh

 In light of the FDA reports and ongoing pet food contamination, recalls, and controversies, mistrust of the pet food industry is understandable.
 Increasingly, concerned pet parents are turning to fresh food diets for their pets for this very reason.

-Members of the iHeartDog’s community can save 50% off your first order of Nom Nom.
+Members of the iHeartDog’s community can Take 50% Off Plus Receive Free Shipping On Your First Order of Nom Nom.